Heri-lalah/Heri-Lalah/README.md

-- 👋 Hi, I'm Heri-Lalah - Web Developer (php - Laravel - Vuejs)
+- 👋 Hi, I'm Heri-Lalah - Web Developer (PHP - Laravel - Reactjs)
 - 👀 I am interested in web development.
 Passionate about new technology.
 Laravel Fan
 - 💞️ I'm looking to collaborate on a project.